mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 ## Conceptualising emergent agency in this study

 DOES THIS NEED MOVING?.
+PERHAPS TO METHODOLOGY

-#### Conceptualising emergent practices and agency
+THIS WOULD THEN MAKE SENSE WHEN LOOKING AT TENSIONS / BLOCKAGES IN THE DESIGN CHAPTER.

 Cultural mediation via artefacts [cole], as a base.
 Look for tensions in ATs - and how learners overcome barriers or blockages.

 #### On double stimulation and agency